pulumi/pulumi-hugo/themes/default/content/challenge/holiday-shopping.md

 ### Prerequisites

 In order to complete this challenge, you'll need a couple things set up in advance.
-The entire challenge can be run on the free tiers of AWS and MongoDB Cloud.
+The challenge utilizes the MongoDB Cloud free tier and incurs a small charge for using AWS Fargate.

 - A [Pulumi account](https://app.pulumi.com/signup)
 - The [Pulumi CLI](/docs/get-started/install/)